 Established in 1953 by Mr. & Mrs. Norris S. Haselton P’54 for students whose parents are career foreign service officers, in recognition of St. Andrew's history of educating such students.
 In the event that there are no foreign service families at St. Andrew's, proceeds from this fund are used for general financial aid support.

 Endowed Scholars Funds have a market value of at least $250,000, and up to $999,999.
 Unless otherwise specified, proceeds from these funds go toward general financial aid support.
-A gift may be made to any Endowed Scholars Fund at any time; to make a gift, contact Will Mitchell, Director of Advancement, at 302-285-4210 or email@example.com.
+A gift may be made to any Endowed Scholars Fund at any time; to make a gift, contact Bernice Whaley, Director of Advancement, at 302-285-4408 or firstname.lastname@example.org.

 Alumni Memorial Scholars Fund